bidiweb/bidiweb-semantics/SurveyOfProtocolGaps.md

 We should note that semantics offered by the API layer won’t be visible to proxies.
 E.g. a proxy won’t be able to enable any message-level throttling without knowing the message boundary at the wire-level.

+Keep-alive is supported by the HTTP/2 protocol.
+There is no Web application API defined yet to manage keep-alive messages from the client side.

 ## WebSocket Gaps

 The following semantics are missing from the WS protocol or its Web application API: